truenas/middleware/docs/userguide/truenas_quick.rst

 |tn_login.png|

 .. |tn_login.png| image:: images/tn_login.png
-    :width: 5.2in
+    :width: 5.6in
-    :height: 3.8in
+    :height: 2.6in

 Enter the default password of *abcd1234*.
 You should then see the administrative GUI as shown in the example in Figure 3c.

-You can then change the default *root* password to a more secure value by going to `Account --> Users --> View Users`.
-Highlight the entry for *root*, click the "Modify User" button, enter the new password in the "Password" and "Password confirmation" fields, and click "OK" to save the new password to use on subsequent logins.
+.. note:: you can change the default *root* password to a more secure value by going to `Account --> Users --> View Users`.
+Highlight the entry for
+          *root*, click the "Modify User" button, enter the new password in the "Password" and "Password confirmation" fields, and click "OK" to save the new password to use on subsequent logins.

 **Figure 3c: TrueNAS® Graphical Configuration Menu**